 - Aviation and boating injuries

-It’s important to act quickly to maximise your assistance opportunities.
+It’s important to act quickly.
 As a general rule, the Personal Injuries Proceedings Act sets a time limit of 9 months to give a notice of intention to make a claim.
 Beyond this time a claim can still be made but a reasonable explanation for the delay must also be provided.
 There is normally a 3 year time limit to finalise a claim or take steps to protect the limitation period, so it’s important to act quickly.
-Early advice from a genuine expert in the field, can help to get you the best possible outcome.
+Early advice from a genuine expert in the field can help to get you the best possible outcome.